Brother of cold case murder victim breaks silence 20 years on in bid to find killer

 Gavin, then aged 38, made an appeal for information to help catch his brother’s killer in the immediate aftermath of his death – but has remained largely silent in the two decades since.

-On the 20th anniversary of Alex’s murder, the 58-year-old has spoken to The Independent in the hope the case might finally be solved.
+On the 20th anniversary of Alex’s murder, the 58-year-old has spoken to The Independent in the hope that the case might finally be solved.

-Describing his brother’s fears in the days before his murder, Gavin said: “Alex had said to me ‘Do you know anybody who does security lighting’ and he said to me ‘I can’t help but get the feeling that I’m being watched’.
+Describing his brother’s fears in the days before his murder, Gavin said: “Alex had said to me, ‘Do you know anybody who does security lighting,’ and he said to me, ‘I can’t help but get the feeling that I’m being watched.’
 He said he felt there was somebody in those bushes.

 “Alex would come in at 10 or 11pm at night and it was pitch dark and there was zero lighting at all.